New York City ethnic enclaves: Haitian

 According to the 2000 census, there are about 200,000 Haitians/Haitian Americans in Brooklyn, showing that it is home to the largest number of Haitian immigrants in New York City.
-The neighborhood that has the largest Haitian community in New York is Flatbush, Brooklyn.
+The neighborhood that has the largest Haitian community in New York is Flatbush.
 The 2010 US Census indicates that 3% of Brooklynites are of Haitian descent.
 On Flatbush Avenue, Nostrand Avenue and Church Avenue it is possible to find Haitian businesses and restaurants.
-Other prominent Haitian neighborhoods include East Flatbush, Canarsie, and Kensington in Brooklyn and Springfield Gardens, Queens Village, and Cambria Heights in Queens.
+Other prominent Haitian neighborhoods include Prospect Heights, Bensonhurst, Park Slope, East Flatbush, Lefferts Gardens, Bushwick, Canarsie, Midwood, Crown Heights, Flatlands and Kensington in Brooklyn as well as Springfield Gardens, South Jamaica, Hollis, Queens Village, Cambria Heights, Laurelton and Rosedale in Queens.